RuizTheRuler/RuizTheRuler/README.md

 ## 🤔 I’m looking for help...
 -  from anyone interested in CS education.
 I welcome any suggestions or contributions in any of my projects!!
 What are you working on?

-## ⚡ Fun facts: ...
-- I am an indoor plant enthusiast
-- I want to be a developer when I grow up... :upside_down_face: :wink:
-- My Mastiff is double my size :heart:
-- I'm always cold... brrrr
-- I want to play in Git all day.... lol